 Meira received her MA and BA in English from the University of Pennsylvania.
 Her dissertation focuses on religion, gender, and the fantastic in children’s literature and Jewish poetics.
 Meira loves all things sci-fi and fantasy.
 She also enjoys hiking, cooking, and watching anything narrated by David Attenborough.

 Aaron Botwick is a PhD candidate in the English Program at the Graduate Center.
 He has taught literature and composition at BMCC, City College, and Lehman.
 During 2017-18, he was a Writing Across the Curriculum Fellow at Lehman.
 His dissertation, “The Leap and the Gap: Writing Suicide in Britain, 1844-1930,” chronicles transformations in suicide discourse between the nineteenth and twentieth centuries and is particularly interested in the relationship between fictional suicide, the popular press, and early experiments in sociology and psychoanalysis.
 His work has been published in Nabokov Studies and The Harold Pinter Review.

-Kate Pendoley is a PhD candidate in Philosophy at the Graduate Center.
-She works on empirically informed philosophy of emotion, with a focus on what interactions with other mental states can reveal about the place of emotions in the mind.
-Her research bears on traditional questions in philosophy of mind about intentionality and consciousness, and also on normative issues such as the ways that emotion norms can reinforce oppressive social systems.
-She has taught philosophy courses at both Brooklyn College and Hunter College.
-Before joining the Career Services team she was a Writing Across the Curriculum fellow at Bronx Community College.
+Kate Pendoley is a PhD candidate in Philosophy and Cognitive Science at the Graduate Center.
+She works on emotion within empirically informed philosophy of mind.
+Kate’s research bears on traditional questions in philosophy of mind about intentionality and consciousness, and also on normative issues such as how emotion norms can reinforce oppressive social systems.
+Her dissertation proposes a new constructionist account of emotion.
+She was a Writing Across the Curriculum fellow at Bronx Community College and has taught many philosophy courses at both Brooklyn College and Hunter College.